A Derivation of Intelligence from Guided Relation-Creation

 The model predicts, but the result never reaches the model.

-In each case, action has consequences, but those consequences vanish from guidance.
+In each case, action has consequences.
+But those consequences vanish from guidance.

 So the third contact-condition is:

-21. Revision
+20. Revision

 Return is still not enough.